Building Trust with Greater Transparency

-- The new Union Station—which is projected to be completed in 2017—will serve as a multi-modal transportation hub.
+- The new Union Station serves as a multi-modal transportation hub.
 It will also bring economic development to the warehouse district, with special event space, retail, and restaurants that will expand downtown entertainment options.

 - We are currently working to define the bus transit corridors to increase ridership.